openproblems-bio/task_grn_inference/docs/source/dataset.rst

 Downloading the GRN models
 ---------------------------------------------
-To download the GRN models used in geneRNIB so far, run:
+To download the GRN models used in geneRNIB, run:

 .. code-block:: bash